 Australian Cattle Dog and Siberian Husky Mix Health and Conditions

-The Australian Cattle Dog and Siberian Husky Mix is going to have relatively little health problems, which is quite common when you have a hybrid.
+The Australian Cattle Dog and Siberian Husky Mix are going to have relatively little health problems, which is quite common when you have a hybrid.

-However, that is not to say that they are going to be immune from everything.
+However, that is not to say that they are going to be immune to everything.

 Instead, you should pay attention to these kinds of issues: